Albert Moore Barrett: Early life and education

-Barrett was born July 15, 1871 in Austin, Illinois, the son of a Methodist minister.
+Barrett was born July 15, 1871, in Austin, Illinois, the son of a Methodist minister.
 He attended the State University of Iowa, earning a Bachelor of Arts (A.B.) in 1893 and a medical degree (M.D.) in 1895.

 Neuropathology training

 Following graduation, from 1895 to 1897 he served as pathologist and assistant physician at the Iowa State Hospital for the Insane in Independence.
 Before reporting for duty, he worked under Adolph Meyer, M.D., the neuropathologist, at the Illinois Eastern Hospital for the Insane in Kankakee, Illinois.
-According to Meyer, Barrett was interested in learning to conduct autopsies and to study the human brain.
+According to Meyer, Barrett was interested in learning how to conduct autopsies and to study the human brain.
 In 1897, Barrett moved to the State Mental Hospital in Worcester, Massachusetts as an assistant physician.
 In 1901-1902, Barrett studied at the University of Heidelberg in Germany, working with Franz Nissl, Alois Alzheimer, and Emil Kraepelin.
 Upon his return to the United States, he was appointed assistant physician and pathologist at the Danvers State Hospital (also known as the State Lunatic Hospital at Danvers and State Insane Asylum) in Massachusetts, and in 1905-1906 was assistant professor in neuropathology at the Harvard Medical School.